garci1294/Jesus-Garcia-Garcia-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Bioinformatics and Computational Biology
+  - course: MSc in Computational Biology
     institution: University of Minnesota
     year: 2021
   - course: BSc in Biology